JFrameNet/jfnwat/README.md

 mysql -u jfnwat -p jfnwat < migrateScript.sql
 ```

 **Warning** : this operation only populates the new database once.
 To re-import the data, it is necessary to delete all the existing rows of the jfnwat database (using the deleteScript.sql) and extract the data again with migrateScript.sql.
+The jfnwatInit.sql file should be used only once, after creating the jfnwat database.

 ### 3. Running JFNWAT ###
   1. Download the project source code